-The trustees are continuing to assess the impact of Phase One of the project while also addressing the potential to commence Phase Two in the coming year or two.
-Regular updates about the Chitowo community are provided to the trustees by a CFM representative.
+The trustees are continuing to assess the impact of Phase One of the project while also addressing the potential to commence Phase Two in the future.
+Regular updates about the Chitowo community are provided to the trustees by a consultant who is on contract with CfM, as explained below.